Hydrodynamics substantially affects induced structure formation in magnetic fluids

 In brief, we extended the fluid particle dynamics method~\cite{tanaka2000simulation,tanaka2006viscoelastic} to investigate magnetically induced structure formation in magnetorheological fluids.
 Spatially resolved and mutual particle magnetization together with resulting elevated magnetic forces between particles are included.
 These effects are important below saturation magnetization.
 Specifically, we compare magnetically driven structure formation with and without hydrodynamic couplings.
 We find qualitative differences.
 Hydrodynamics promotes the formation of slender oriented chains and string-like structures, opposed to the more compact clusters emerging in its absence.
 In this way, hydrodynamic interactions serve to enhance structure formation in magnetorheological composite systems.

 Besides providing a fundamental understanding of the background of structure formation in magnetic fluids in general, our results have practical implications when fabricating structured magnetorheological elastomers of improved properties.
 They are generated by crosslinking suspensions of magnetic particles in the presence of external magnetic fields to lock in chain-like particle aggregates~\cite{carlson2000mr,vicente2011magnetorheological,gunther2012x}.
-The maximum in the chain-likeness parameter during structure formation implies an optimal time for crosslinking that leads to most pronounced chain-like structures.
+For example, the maximum in the chain-likeness parameter during structure formation implies an optimal time for crosslinking that leads to the most pronounced slender, chain-like structures.
+It is mandatory to understand the process of structure formation.
+Then, we can influence it in a requested way, which has direct impact on the overall magnetic, electric, and mechanical properties \cite{filipcsei2007magnetic,mietta2016anisotropic}.